DillonSteyl/SCIE1000/Week 10/menu_1.md

 print("Done.")
 ```

 In both of these programs, we have used a variable to control the flow of the while loop (`finish` and `choice`), and have allowed the user to change this variable.

+The things to notice about these two programs is that we have a designated 'exit number', or set of exit numbers.
+For the second program, we want to exit when the user enters 0.
+So, we make the while condition `choice!=0`, so that the while loop stops only when choice is equal to 0.

+In the first program, we did the reverse.
+The user enters any number other than 0 to exit the program, so the while loop condition is 'finish == 0'.
+So when they enter 0, the while loop will finish.

+For both of these programs, we set the variables to a number that would allow the while loop to start.
+This inital number is meaningless, and doesn't result in anything other than entering the while loop.
+Imagine for the second program we set choice to 2, or 8, or -135.
+It would still behave exactly the same way.

-This gives us a lot of power.
+Controlling while loops like this gives us a lot of power.
 We can put large blocks of code in the conditionals, allowing us to have lots of complex behaviour.

 **Task:** For the moment, just write a simple program that has the following menu options: